mmikowski/hi_score/README.md

     fn   = __castInt(  map._fn_   )
     ;

-  // Bail if needed values are not provided if ( ! ( list && fn ) ) {
+  // Bail if required values are not provided if ( ! ( list && fn ) ) {
     console.warn( '_fn_ and _list_ are required' );
     return false;